victimsnino/ReactivePlusPlus/Readme.md

    - Concepts provide more clear errors and checks: you will understand that pass something incorrect before compilation in IDE or during compilation with understandable errors instead of _"invalid template class map_invalid_t"_
    - Everywhere while possible used deduction of template arguments, for example, type of values of observable by type of subscriber used in on_subscribe and etc
 - **ReactivePlusPlus** keeps balance between performance and type-erasing mechanism
-- **ReactivePlusPlus** is fast: every part of code written with perfomance in mind.
-Starting from tests over amount of copies/move and finishing to Continous Benchmarking.
-Benchmarks prove that RPP faster than RxCPP in most cases: [Continous benchmarking results and comparison with RxCpp](https://victimsnino.github.io/ReactivePlusPlus/v2/benchmark)
+- **ReactivePlusPlus** is fast: every part of code written with performance in mind.
+Starting from tests over amount of copies/move and finishing to Continuous Benchmarking.
+Benchmarks prove that RPP faster than RxCPP in most cases: [Continuous benchmarking results and comparison with RxCpp](https://victimsnino.github.io/ReactivePlusPlus/v2/benchmark)

 Currently ReactivePlusPlus is still under development but it has a lot of implemented operators for now.
 List of implemented features can be found in [API Reference](https://victimsnino.github.io/ReactivePlusPlus/v2/docs/html/group__rpp.html) with very detailed documentation for each of them.

-Main advantages of ReactivePlusPlus are that it is written in Modern C++ with Performance and Usage in mind. v2 written to follow zero-overhead principle As a result it is fast, readable, easy to use and well-documented.
-And it is proven with [continous benchmarking results of v2 and comparison with RxCpp](https://victimsnino.github.io/ReactivePlusPlus/v2/benchmark)
+Main advantages of ReactivePlusPlus are that it is written in Modern C++ with Performance and Usage in mind. v2 is written to follow the [**"zero-overhead principle"**](https://en.cppreference.com/w/cpp/language/Zero-overhead_principle).
+As a result, it is fast, readable, easy to use, and well-documented.
+This is proven by [continuous benchmarking results of v2 and comparison with RxCpp](https://victimsnino.github.io/ReactivePlusPlus/v2/benchmark).

-## Note about `v2`:
-Currently I'm working on RPP v2 (`v2` branch).
-RPP v2 follows [**"zero-overhead principle"**](https://en.cppreference.com/w/cpp/language/Zero-overhead_principle) and most of the operators are (and will) minimize overhead.

-**How?** Due to elimination of heap allocations and avoiding unnecessary things.
-During implementatuon of `v1` I've found a lot of cases where RPP does unnecessary expensive things.
-As a result, `v2` does only required things and nothing else.

-For example, `v1`'s `create+map+subscribe` spends about `63.7768ns`, while `v2` is about `0.4ns`.

-v2 started from the scratch, so, each operator would be re-implemented from the scratch too.
-Implementation status can be tracked in [#324](https://github.com/victimsnino/ReactivePlusPlus/issues/324)

-You still can use previous implementation.
-It placed in `v1` branch

 ## Usage